-- have an infection - have or have had lymphoma or any other type of cancer - have or had congestive heart failure - have or have had seizures, any numbness or tingling, or a disease that affects your nervous system such as multiple sclerosis or Guillain-Barre syndrome. - are scheduled to receive a vaccine.
-Do not receive a live vaccine immediately before starting treatment with CIMZIA or while receiving CIMZIA. - are allergic to certolizumab pegol or any of the ingredients in CIMZIA.
+- have an infection

+- · have or have had lymphoma or any other type of cancer

+- · have or had congestive heart failure

+- have or have had seizures, any numbness or tingling, or a disease that affects your nervous system such as multiple sclerosis or Guillain-Barre syndrome. - are scheduled to receive a vaccine.
+Do not receive a live vaccine while receiving CIMZIA. - are alleraic to certolizumab peaol or any of the inaredients in CIMZIA.
 See the Medication Guide for a complete list of the ingredients in CIMZIA. - are pregnant or plan to become pregnant.
 You and your doctor should decide if you should continue to take CIMZIA while you are pregnant.
 It is not known if CIMZIA will harm your unborn baby.
 Pregnancy Registry: If you become pregnant during treatment with CIMZIA, talk to your healthcare provider about registering in the pregnancy exposure registry for CIMZIA.
 You can enroll in this registry by calling 1-877-311-8972.
 The purpose of this registry is to collect information about the safety of CIMZIA during pregnancy. - are breastfeeding or plan to breastfeed.
 Talk to your healthcare provider about the best way to feed your baby during treatment with CIMZIA.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-thecounter medicines, vitamins and herbal supplements.